fwmechanic/k_edit/tabs.md

 # M/PWB/K Tab-handling switches

-NB: In the interest of better user comprehension I have renamed a large percentage of these in K.
+NB: In the interest of better user comprehension I have renamed one of these in K.

  * `filetab` (K:`tabwidth`): [1..8] distance between **tabstops**; `tabwidth:8` is "traditional" (and default)
- * `entab`   (K:`tabconv`):  enum [0..2/3] controlling how spaces in a modified line being written to an editor buffer are converted to tabs (or not).
+ * `entab`:  enum [0..2/3] controlling how spaces in a modified line being written to an editor buffer are converted to tabs (or not).
  * `tabalign`: controls whether cursor is allowed to be positioned into display-locations occupied by **tabspring** characters.
  * `realtabs`: a mode control switch which controls when other switches take effect.

- Note: PWB added a `tabstops` switch (offering variable/arbitrarily-positioned tabstops!!!) which will **never** be supported by K.
+ Note: PWB added a `tabstops` switch (allowing arbitrarily/irregularly-positioned tabstops!!!) which will **never** be supported by K.

 ## `tabwidth`: (MS: filetab) switch